imanabu/OrientDbSQLExamples/DemoDB-SQLs.md

         (Traverse out("HasFriend") from #62:0 MAXDEPTH 10)

-However, based on this query, we know Luca's frends are 1 level deep.
+However, based on this query, we know Luca's friends are 1 level deep.
 It's a tight knit set of people.
 Luca won't be a good candidate to spend a lot of Lira to send a shiny brochure of travel deals.

 ## Traversing Profile and Who Has Lots of Friends